cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 ### Cause

-The device is not connected to a Wi-Fi network or LAN.
+The device is not connected to a Wi-Fi network or LAN that has connectivity to the Internet.

 ### Resolution